tomasgdc/TywRenderer/README.md

 - Warning.
 Take the code with grain of salt as it might violate Vulkan specs.
 - Big Warning.
 Some of resources are not freed correctly.
 Work in progress...
 - Always happy to hear what could be fixed or improved.
+- Still have validation errors on some projects.
+Work in progress....

 #How to Build
 Currently works only under windows.